Green light from TotalEnergies for oil project off Angola

-TotalEnergies revealed the final investment decision for the Begonia oil field on Thursday, explaining that this is the first development of block 17/06, located 150 kilometres off the Angolan coast.
-This was done in agreement with concession holder Agência Nacional de Petróleo, Gás e Biocombustíveis (ANPG) and the French player’s partners on Block 17/06.
+TotalEnergies revealed the final investment decision for the Begonia oil field on Thursday.
+This is the first development on Block 17/06, located 150 kilometres off the Angolan coast.
+The FID was made in agreement with concession holder Agência Nacional de Petróleo, Gás e Biocombustíveis (ANPG) and the French player’s partners on Block 17/06.

 TotalEnergies operates Block 17/06 with a 30 per cent interest, alongside affiliates of Sonangol P&P (30 per cent), SSI (27.5 per cent), ACREP/Somoil (5 per cent), Falcon Oil (5 per cent) and PTTEP (2.5 per cent).